Jonas-Meier/FrustratinglySimpleFsDet/README.md

 Before you start the fine-tuning, make sure the configs in `fsdet/config/defaults.py` are set as you want:
 * `FT_ANNOS_PER_IMAGE`: Either use `all` annotations of an image directly, oder use only `one` annotation per image (the latter causes the same image to be duplicated, adding just one annotation to each duplicate).
 We recommend using the strategy `all`.
 * `VALID_FEW_SHOTS`: The shots you want to examine have to be present here.
-* `MAX_SEED_VALUE`: Adjust to be at least as large as the largest seed you use to creata few-shot data with.
+* `MAX_SEED_VALUE`: Adjust to be at least as large as the largest seed you use to create few-shot data with.
 * `BASE_SHOT_MULTIPLIER`: Has to match the multiplier that was used to create few-shot data with.
 * `NOVEL_OVERSAMPLING_FACTOR`: Use this factor (NOF) to re-balance the dataset for fine-tuning (e.g. if a `BASE_SHOT_MULTIPLIER` larger than 1 was used.

 Similar to the base-trainings, fine-tunings are best run with the appropriate script, `tools/run_experiments.py`.
 We modified the original script to create a fresh config for each training and to not read in existing configs and modifying them, which required the existance of an example config for every possible configuration.
 This way, we are more flexible and the config/-directory is more clean since we just store configs we really need.
 Since the amount of possible arguments is very large, we recommend using the corresponding wrapper `wrapper_fine_tuning.py` for starting fine-tunings.
 The most important arguments are:
-* --dataset, --class-split, --gpu-ids, --num-threads, --layers, --bs and --override-config work the same way as for the base-training
+* --dataset, --class-split, --gpu-ids, --num-threads, --layers, --bs, --augmentations and --override-config work the same way as for the base-training
 * --classfier: use regular `fc` or `cosine` classifier
 * --tfa: use two-stage fine-tuning approach (Trains a net on only novel classes to obtain novel class initialization for regular fine-tuning), turned off by default.
 When turned off, this equals the `randinit` surgery type.
+* --discard-base-weights and --discard-bg-weights: When set, discards the base class predictor weights and background class predictor weights, obtained from the base training, at the surgery, for fine-tuning.
+On default, both is disabled which will keep those parameters for fine-tuning.
 * --unfreeze: unfreeze the whole net (backbone + proposal generator + roi head convs + roi head fcs)
 * Unfreeze certain parts of the net:
   * --unfreeze-backbone: unfreeze backbone
   * --unfreeze-proposal-generator: unfreeze proposal generator (e.g. RPN)
   * --unfreeze-roi-box-head-convs: unfreeze certain ROI-Box-Head conv layers (if any).
 Set indices starting by 1.
   * --unfreeze-roi-box-head-fcs: unfreeze certain ROI-Box-Head fc layers (if any).
 Set indices starting by 1.
-* --double-head: experimental setting with separate heads for base classes and novel classes.
+* --double-head: separate heads for base classes and novel classes.
 Requires the usage of exact two FC layers in the ROI Box Head and requires the heads to be split at index 2 (config ROI_BOX_HEAD.SPLIT_AT_FC)
 * --shots: shot parameter(s)
 * --seeds: seed(s) representing different data groups (single seed or two seeds, representing a range with both start and end being inclusive!)
 * --explicit-seeds: Interpret the list of seeds as explicit seeds rather than as a range of seeds.